Navigating the Silence: When a Person with Bipolar Ignores You

 You don't have to face these challenges alone.
 Join our community and work together towards a brighter future.
 Sign up for one of our groups today and begin your journey towards meaningful, lasting change and renewed hope.

 We also offer skills groups, such as our dialectical behavior therapy skills group.
-It is a therapist-instructor-led online group that will teach you strategic new skills to replace behaviors and emotions causing friction in your daily life and relationships.
+It is a therapist-led online group that will teach you strategic new skills to replace behaviors and emotions causing friction in your daily life and relationships.
 It is excellent for interpersonal connections and building social skills concerning relationship issues.

 Join a Group Support Session